teknoir/CompreFace/TEKNOIR.md

 See [Makefile](embedding-calculator/Makefile) have been updated with a custom facenet model build.

-Nvigate to the `embedding-calculator` dir and manually build the new images:
+Navigate to the `embedding-calculator` dir and manually build the new images:
 ```bash
 make build-cuda
 make build-custom-facenet-gpu